 In fact, several people purchased this machine specifically to create their own walking workstations.
 Many of the features you pay for in a high-priced treadmill you actually don’t need or use when you’re typing on our computer anyway.

 The minimal features of the Confidence Fitness Ultra Pro actually work in your favor when used for working:

 - This is a smaller treadmill.
 Therefore, fits more easily in tight spaces.

 - The Power Plus has short handlebars.
 Thus, it fits underneath more desks.

 - It weighs less and is more compact.
 Hence, you can move it and store it with minimal hassle.

-Check out the video below of how one user set up his treadmill work area with the Confidence Power Plus.
+Check out the video below of how one user set up his treadmill work area with the Confidence Fitness Ultra Pro (previously Confidence Power Plus).
 You can hear how the belt sounds while walking and see other features.
 Plus, you can get some good ideas on how you can set up your own treadmill very inexpensively: